Claude-Étienne Minié

-Claude-Etienne Minié (13 February 1804 – 14 December 1879) was a French military instructor and inventor famous for solving the problem of designing a reliable muzzle-loading rifle by inventing the Minié ball in 1846, and the Minié rifle in 1849.
+Claude-Etienne Minié (13 February 1804 – 14 December 1879) was a French military instructor and inventor famous for solving the problem of designing a reliable muzzle-loading rifle by inventing the Minié ball and Minié rifle in 1849.
 He succeeded the pioneering work of Henri-Gustave Delvigne and Louis-Étienne de Thouvenin.

 Minié served in a number of African campaigns with the Chasseurs, after which he was eventually promoted to captain.
-In 1846 he designed the Minié ball, a cylindrical bullet with a conical hollow in the base which expanded when fired.
+In 1849 he designed the Minié ball, a cylindrical bullet with a conical hollow in the base which expanded when fired.
 This projectile, combined with his rifle, resulted in a major improvement in firearm accuracy.

 The French government rewarded Minié with some 20,000 francs and installed him as a member of the staff at the Vincennes military school.
 In 1858, he retired from the French Army with the rank of colonel and later served as a military instructor for the khedive of Egypt and as a manager at the Remington Arms Company in the United States.
 His rifling technology proved critical to the increase in firearms accuracy seen during the American Civil War.